This page is part of the Guidance Document Repository (GDR).

 Cyclamate is only permitted as non-food product under specific conditions.

-As per Part E of the FDR, cyclamate sweeteners (definition) are not permitted to be used in foods as they are considered to be adulterants when added to foods [E.01.001, FDR].
-These sweeteners are subject to Part E of the FDR, which thereby exempts them from Part B of the FDR [E.01.001(2)].
+As per Part E of the FDR, cyclamate sweeteners (definition) are not permitted to be used in foods.
+These sweeteners are subject to Part E of the FDR, which thereby excludes them from the requirements of Part B of the FDR [E.01.001, FDR].

 Cyclamate sweeteners as non-food products are only allowed to be sold for direct consumer use when they meet the following conditions [E.01.002, FDR]:

 - No person shall sell cyclamate sweeteners that are not labelled as required by this Part.

 - No person shall, in advertising a cyclamate sweetener to the general public, make any representation other than with respect to the name, price and quantity of the sweetener [E.01.003, FDR].

 The label of cyclamate sweeteners that meet the specifications above must additionally carry:

 - A list of ingredients [E.01.005(b), FDR];

 - The quantity of each of the following in the sweetener: